-In this section, we explore how to leverage different channels of data with different interaction patterns to perform self-supervised learning.
-An intuitive idea is that after obtaining the representation of each channel, the contrastive loss function is used to make the representation between the different channels of the positive samples closer, and the representation of the negative samples more distant.
-Therefore, we add Triplet-SSL loss\cite{dong2018triplet} and InfoNCE-SSL loss\cite{gutmann2010noise} to the $S^2-MHCN$\cite{yu2021self} to build the contrastive learning on multi-channel information directly, formatting the model of $S^2-MHCN_{+Triplet}$ and $S^2-MHCN_{+InfoNCE}$.
-We keep the other hyperparameters unchanged to verify the performance of the model variants on different data.
+In this section, we explore leveraging different motifs to perform self-supervised learning.
+After obtaining representations of different motifs by different channels, an intuitive strategy is to use the contrastive loss function to make the representations between the channels of the positive samples closer and the representations of the negative samples more distant.
+Therefore, we incorporate Triplet-SSL loss\cite{dong2018triplet} and InfoNCE-SSL loss\cite{gutmann2010noise} into the $MHCN$\cite{yu2021self} to conduct contrastive learning on multichannel information directly, and format the $MHCN_{+Triplet}$ and $MHCN_{+InfoNCE}$ models.
+We keep the other hyperparameters unchanged to evaluate the performance of the model variants on different data.
 The exploration results are shown in Figure 2.

-It can be seen from Figure 2 that the performance of $S^2-MHCN_{+Triplet}$ and $S^2-MHCN_{+InfoNCE}$ on all metrics has a consistent decline compared with $S^2-MHCN$, which indicates that building the contrastive learning on multi-channel information directly is not a satisfactory scheme.
-This is in line with the original assumption of this paper: building the contrastive learning on multi-channel information directly will make the data of each channel extremely homogeneous and lose their uniqueness.
-The homogeneity problem not only fails to improve but also deteriorates the performance of the recommendation.
-Therefore, a new method is needed to efficiently model the relationships of different channels while maintaining their characteristics, to maximize the advantages of SSL, which is the key problem this paper to solve.
+Figure 2 shows that the performances of $MHCN_{+Triplet}$ and $MHCN_{+InfoNCE}$ on all metrics consistently decline compared with that of $MHCN$, which indicates that directly conducting contrastive learning on multichannel information is not a satisfactory scheme.
+This is in line with the original assumption of this paper: directly conducting contrastive learning on multichannel information will make the data of each channel extremely homogeneous and cause them to lose their uniqueness.
+This contrastive learning task not only fails to improve but also deteriorates the recommendation performance.
+Therefore, a new method is needed for efficiently modeling the relationships of different channels while maintaining their characteristics to maximize the advantages of SSL, which is the key problem that this paper solves.